Get started

 The plot on the right shows the environmental variables used to fit the model, allowing you to quickly compare them with the probability projections.
 Below this, another plot displays the occurrence points that were retained or filtered out during the analysis.

-• Variable importance: Displays the importance of each variable for both the native range and the suitable habitat.
+• Variable importance: Displays the importance of each variable measuring the change in the prediction error using a permutation-based approach.

 Cross-validation